 - When these procedures configure downstream capture, they always configure archived-log downstream capture.
 These procedures do not configure real-time downstream capture.
-However, you can configure redo transport services for real-time downstream capture before running a procedure, and then set the downstream real time mine capture process parameter to Y after the procedure completes.
+However, you can configure redo transport services for real-time downstream capture before running a procedure, and then set the downstream\real\time\mine capture process parameter to y after the procedure completes.
 You can also modify the scripts generated by these procedures to configure real-time downstream capture. - If these procedures configure bi-directional replication, then the capture process for the destination database always is a local capture process.
 That is, these procedures always configure the capture process for changes made to the destination database to run on the destination database. - Synchronous capture cannot be configured with the configuration procedures.

-- "Decide Whether Changes Are Allowed at One Database or at Multiple Databases" on page 1-12 and "One-Way or Bi-Directional Replication" on page 2-10 for more information about bi-directional replication - "Oracle Streams Components Configured by These Procedures" on page 2-9 - Oracle Streams Concepts and Administration for information about local capture and downstream capture
+- "Decide Whether Changes Are Allowed at One Database or at Multiple Databases" and "One-Way or Bi-Directional Replication" for more information about bi-directional replication - "Oracle Streams Components Configured by These Procedures" - Oracle Streams Concepts and Administration for information about local capture and downstream capture

-Perform Configuration Actions Directly or With a Script
+2.2.2.2 Perform Configuration Actions Directly or With a Script